opensearch-project/documentation-website/_api-reference/document-apis/index-document.md

 **Introduced 1.0**
 {: .label .label-purple}

-You can use the Index document operation to add a single document to your index.
+You can use the index document operation to add a single document to your index.

 ## Example